Sparrow0hawk/sparrow0hawk.github.io/content/2023-06-08-research-software-security-snippet-2.md

 author = "Alex Coleman, Samantha Finnigan"
 +++

-> A big thank you to Sam Finnigan, RSE from Durham for helping co-author this post and advice on content
+> A big thank you to Samantha Finnigan, RSE from Durham for helping co-author this post and advice on content

 In this instalment of Research Software security snippets, we're going to talk